Facts to keep in mind before working on the Sandbox:

 To access the Sandbox use: jenkins.example.org/sandbox

-The access to the Sandbox uses the same LFID used in the production Jenkins instance, but in this case a new LF Helpdesk ticket (for the related project) needs creation to request the sandbox access.
+The access to the Sandbox uses the same LFID used in the production Jenkins instance, but in this case a new Helpdesk ticket needs creation to request the sandbox access.

 The requester will receive an invitation to join this group.
 Once accepted, the user can now access the Sandbox same way as the production Jenkins.